 U.S. News & World Report

-Lyon College is ranked in the top tier of the best national liberal arts colleges for the sixth year in a row, according to the 2013 edition of U.S. News & World Report’s Best Colleges guidebook.
+Lyon College is ranked in the top tier of the best national liberal arts colleges for the seventh year in a row, according to the 2014 edition of U.S. News & World Report’s Best Colleges guidebook.
 Lyon also made the list of colleges whose students graduated with the least debt load.

-U.S. News also compiled a list of schools whose Class of 2011 graduated with the heaviest and lightest debt loads.
+U.S. News compiled a list of schools whose Class of 2012 graduated with the heaviest and lightest debt loads.
 The data include loans taken out by students from their colleges, from private financial institutions, and from federal, state, and local governments.
 Loans to parents are not included.
-Lyon made the list of 26 national liberal arts colleges whose students owed the least amount of money upon graduation.
+Lyon made the list of 25 national liberal arts colleges whose students owed the least amount of money upon graduation.

 Among the factors weighed in determining the Best Colleges rankings, the key measures of quality for national universities and national liberal arts colleges are: undergraduate academic reputation, graduation and retention rates, faculty resources, student selectivity, financial resources, alumni giving, high school counselor ratings, and graduation rate performance.